RBMHTechnology/vind/docs/blog/posts/2017-10-09_vind_-_information_discovery_for_java.md

 ## Mhh, Vind - interesting.
 But what's its real power?

 Vind does not only provide you with annotation based indexing and simple search facilities.
-It is rather meant to support you with the while DI environment, that includes also logging, adaption, evolution, and recommendation.
+It is rather meant to support you with the whole *Information Discovery* environment, that includes also logging, adaption, evolution, and recommendation.
 This stack shows all the components that are planned for Vind.